matchstick6/adapt-iframe/README.md

 # adapt-iframe

-An adapt component that loads content into an iframe
+An adapt component that loads content into an iframe, this version also allows the capability to go fullscreen.

 ## Installation